November 20 in History

 1952 – The Seven Year Itch (Broadway Play) Opened on November 20, 1952 and Closed: August 13, 1955

-1962 – USSR agreed to remove bombers from Cuba, & US lifted the blockade.
+1962 – USSR agreed to remove bombers from Cuba, & the US lifted the blockade.

 1969 – Cleveland, Ohio’s The Plain Dealer published explicit photographs of dead villagers from the My Lai Massacre in Vietnam.